‘Bold And The Beautiful’ Spoilers: Vinny Stands Up For Douglas

 Vinny will call out Thomas for causing his son so much pain.
 The Bold and the Beautiful spoilers tease that he doesn’t like what Thomas is doing to Douglas.
 He doesn’t feel that Thomas should keep pushing his son just so that he can get what he wants.
 Vinny believes that Thomas is causing untold damage to Douglas and that the little boy may never recover if he pushes him too far.

 However, Thomas is unlikely to listen to his friend.
 He believes that the end justifies the means.
-After all, Douglas wants Thomas and Hope to be together and the little boy will benefit in the end.
-He also doesn’t think that Douglas is suffering that much and that everything will work out in the end.
+After all, Douglas wants Thomas and Hope to be together, and the little boy will benefit in the end.
+He also doesn’t think that Douglas is suffering that much and that everything will eventually work out.

 Although Thomas may convince Vinny to keep quiet, the soap opera spoilers state that somebody else will overhear their conversation.
 Steffy Forrester (Jacqueline MacInnes Wood) will eavesdrop and learn what her brother is really up to.
-She now has all the evidence that she needs that Thomas has not changed and is still as manipulative as ever.
+She now has all the evidence she needs that Thomas has not changed and is still as manipulative as ever.
 The Bold and the Beautiful spoilers tease a showdown between Steffy and Thomas later this week.